Deciding what to wear in Japan on your holiday can be a bit stressful. Especially if you are not familiar with the culture and the weather.

 Photo courtesy of © JNTO

 Body: Layers, layers, layers.
 I can not stress this enough.
 Depending on how long you will be in Japan, I would bring about 5 to 7 days worth of shirts.
-Many of the hotels we stay at on our tours have washing machines, so you will be able to do some laundry.
+Some of the hotels we stay at on our tours have washing machines, so you may be able to do some laundry.
 Also, I won’t tell anyone if you re-wear one or two shirts.

 I recommend bringing some t-shirts or polos for your bottom layer.
 Then some light long sleeved shirts.
 These can be long sleeved t-shirts, light sweaters and/or button downs.
 For your outer most layer, I would recommend a nice warm fleece or a light jacket.